Marlborough Town Council

 The Community Fridge was a selected stop for the 2022 #RunningOutOfTime relay as a fantastic example of local communities taking sustainable action

-Replaced the 30-year old heating system at the Town Hall
+Replaced the 30-year old heating system at the Town Hall in 2023

 Conducted a biodiversity audit, and received a plan in 2024 to add 12 wildflower sites, and bat and hedgehog boxes at other sites